Make-School-Courses/FEW-1.1-Web-Foundations/08-JavaScript-Arrays-Objects-Loops-and-Logic/README.md

 ## Initial Exercise

-- Hoisting: Quick! you need to Read this:
+- Hoisting: Quick! you need to Read this now!
   - https://developer.mozilla.org/en-US/docs/Glossary/Hoisting
   - Now think of an example that explains hoisting
 - Variables can be declared with const, let, and var